Coeliac disease: Causes

 Coeliac disease is caused by an inflammatory reaction to gliadins and glutenins (gluten proteins) found in wheat and to similar proteins found in the crops of the tribe Triticeae (which includes other common grains such as barley and rye) and to the tribe Aveneae (oats).
-Wheat subspecies (such as spelt, durum, and Kamut) and wheat hybrids (such as triticale) also cause symptoms of coeliac disease.
+Wheat subspecies (such as spelt, durum, and khorasan wheat) and wheat hybrids (such as triticale) also cause symptoms of coeliac disease.

 A small number of people with coeliac disease react to oats.
 Sensitivity to oats in coeliac disease may be due to cross-contamination of oats and other foods with gluten, differences between gluten content, immunoreactivity, and genetic variability seen between oat cultivars or dietary intolerance to oats.
 Most people with coeliac disease do not have adverse reactions to uncontaminated or 'pure' oats, however clinical guidelines differ on whether those with coeliac disease should consume oats.

 Other cereals such as maize, millet, sorghum, teff, rice, and wild rice are safe for people with coeliac disease to consume, as well as non-cereals such as amaranth, quinoa, and buckwheat.
 Noncereal carbohydrate-rich foods such as potatoes and bananas do not contain gluten and do not trigger symptoms.

 Risk modifiers

-Environmental factors such as infections, geographic latitude, birth weight, antibiotic use, intestinal microbiota, socioeconomic status, hygiene, breastfeeding, and the timing of introduction of gluten into an infant's diet are theorized to contribute to the development of coeliac disease in genetically predisposed individuals.
-The consumption of gluten and timing of introduction in a baby's life does not appear to increase the risk of coeliac disease, however in those who are genetically predisposed to coeliac disease, large amounts of gluten early in life, may increase the risk of developing coeliac disease.
+Environmental factors such as infections, geographic latitude, birth weight, antibiotic use, intestinal microbiota, socioeconomic status, hygiene, breastfeeding, and the timing of introduction of gluten into an infant's diet are theorised to contribute to the development of coeliac disease in genetically predisposed individuals.
+The consumption of gluten and timing of introduction, in a baby's life does not appear to increase the risk of coeliac disease, however in those who are genetically predisposed to coeliac disease, large amounts of gluten early in life may increase the risk of developing coeliac disease.

 Mechanism

-Coeliac disease appears to be multifactorial, both in that more than one genetic factor can cause the disease and in that more than one factor is necessary for the disease to manifest in a person.
+Coeliac disease appears to be multifactorial, both in that more than one genetic factor can cause the disease, and in that more than one factor is necessary for the disease to manifest in a person.

-Almost all people (90%) with coeliac disease have either the variant HLA-DQ2 allele or (less commonly) the HLA-DQ8 allele.
+Almost all people with coeliac disease have either the HLA-DQ2 variant (allele) or, less commonly, the HLA-DQ8 allele.
 However, about 40% of people without coeliac disease have also inherited either of these alleles.
 This suggests that additional factors are needed for coeliac disease to develop; that is, the predisposing HLA risk allele is necessary but not sufficient to develop coeliac disease.
-Furthermore, around 5% of those people who do develop coeliac disease do not have typical HLA-DQ2 or HLA-DQ8 alleles.
+Furthermore, a small percentage of those who do develop coeliac disease do not have typical HLA-DQ2 or HLA-DQ8 alleles.

+Antigen-presenting cells bind peptides and "present" them to T cells, which detect HLA–peptide complexes through T-cell receptors.
+In coeliac disease, T cells respond to gluten peptides bound to HLA-DQ2 or HLA-DQ8.
+Gluten-derived peptides (red diamond) bind only with low affinity to HLA-DQ2 and HLA-DQ8, but TG2 can modify such peptides, turning them into high-affinity binders.
+Consequently, the HLA–gluten peptide complexes are more stable, which facilitates and enhances T-cell responses.